egel/dotfiles/README.md

     $ git clone --recursive git@github.com:egel/dot-files.git ~/dot-files && \
       ~/dot-files/setup/install.sh

-The last thing is to set `Ubuntu Mono derivative Powerline` as default terminal font and reset X, simply by restart the computer.
+The last thing is to set `Ubuntu Mono derivative Powerline` as default `terminal` and `guake` font and reset X, simply by restart the computer.

 ## Update